-- 6.1.
-In accordance with the regulatory requirements set out in the ISI's Inspection Framework handbook, September 2022 ('the Handbook'), and the ISSRs, Part 1, paragraph 2, the School's curriculum provides for: - 6.1.1. appropriate plans and schemes of work which are drawn up and implemented effectively in accordance with Part 1 of the Schedule to The Education (Independent School Standards) Regulations 2014, paragraphs 1 and 2, as set out in Part 1, Paragraph 2 of the ISI Commentary on the Regulatory Requirements, September 2022, and which: - 6.1.1.1 take into account the ages, aptitudes and needs of all pupils, including those pupils with an Education, Health and Care Plan ('EHCP').
-See the Learning Support Policy, EHC plans, Assess, Plan, Do, Review (ADPR), Pupil Passports and the Schemes of Work. - 6.1.1.2. do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs, (see. the Personal, Social, Health and Economic Education (PSHEE Policy and Schemes of Work, and the Constitution of the School Council). - 6.2.
-Full-time supervised education for pupils of compulsory school age, (construed in accordance with Section 8 of the Education Act 1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education (see: Weekly Curriculum Entitlement for the Prep School by Period see Appendix I).
+In accordance with the regulatory requirements set out in the ISI's Inspection Framework handbook, September 2022 ('the Handbook'), and the ISSRs, Part 1, paragraph 2, the School's curriculum provides for:

+- appropriate plans and schemes of work which are drawn up and implemented effectively in accordance with Part 1 of the Schedule to The Education (Independent School Standards) Regulations 2014, paragraphs 1 and 2, as set out in Part 1, Paragraph 2 of the ISI Commentary on the Regulatory Requirements, September 2022, and which: - take into account the ages, aptitudes and needs of all pupils, including those pupils with an Education, Health and Care Plan ('EHCP').
+See the Learning Support Policy, EHC plans, Assess, Plan, Do, Review (ADPR), Pupil Passports and the Schemes of Work. - do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs, (see. the Personal, Social, Health and Economic Education (PSHEE Policy and Schemes of Work, and the Constitution of the School Council). - Full-time supervised education for pupils of compulsory school age, (construed in accordance with Section 8 of the Education Act 1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education (see: Weekly Curriculum Entitlement for the Prep School by Period - see Appendix I).

-- 6.3.
-The acquisition by pupils of speaking, listening, literacy and numeracy skills (ref. the Early Years Foundation Stage ('EYFS') Statutory Framework 2021, the English as an Additional Language Policy, the English, Maths and Drama Handbooks and Schemes of Work); - 6.4.
-Personal, Social, Health and Economic Education (PSHEE) which: - 6.4.1. reflects the school's aims and ethos (See PSHEE Policy); - 6.4.2. encourages respect for other people, paying particular regard to the protected characteristics set out in Part 2, Chapter 1, Section 4 of the 2010 Equality Act (i.e.: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation) (See: the PSHEE Policy and Scheme of Work, the Prep School's Five Core Values as set out in the School Values Document and the Pre-Prep's Golden Rules). - 6.5.
-Access to accurate, up-to-date careers guidance for those pupils receiving secondary education that: - 6.5.1. is presented in an impartial manner; - 6.5.2. enables them to make informed choices about a broad range of career options; and - 6.5.3. helps to encourage them to fulfil their potential (See: Careers Guidance, PSHEE Policy). - 6.6.
-A programme of activities for pupils below compulsory school age which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills (see: the EYFS Statutory Framework). - 6.7.
-All pupils to have the opportunity to learn and make progress (see. the Feedback Policy and all subject handbooks and schemes of work); - 6.8.
-Effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society (see: the PSHEE Policy and Scheme of Work, the Prep School's Five Core Values as set out in the School Values Document and the Pre-Prep's Golden Rules).
+- The acquisition by pupils of speaking, listening, literacy and numeracy skills (ref. the Early Years Foundation Stage ('EYFS') Statutory Framework 2021, the English as an Additional Language Policy, the English, Maths and Drama Handbooks and Schemes of Work); - Personal, Social, Health and Economic Education (PSHEE) which: - reflects the school's aims and ethos (See PSHEE Policy); - encourages respect for other people, paying particular regard to the protected characteristics set out in Part 2, Chapter 1, Section 4 of the 2010 Equality Act (i.e.: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation) (See: the PSHEE Policy and Scheme of Work, the Prep School's Core Values t and the Pre-Prep's Golden Rules). - Access to accurate, up-to-date careers guidance for those pupils receiving secondary education that: - is presented in an impartial manner; - enables them to make informed choices about a broad range of career options; and - helps to encourage them to fulfil their potential (See: Careers Guidance, PSHEE Policy). - A programme of activities for pupils below compulsory school age which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills (see: the EYFS Statutory Framework). - All pupils to have the opportunity to learn and make progress (see. the Feedback Policy and all subject handbooks and schemes of work); - Effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society (see: the PSHEE Policy and Scheme of Work, the Prep School's Core Values and the Pre-Prep's Golden Rules).